gcuisinier/docker/docs/sources/reference/commandline/cli.md

       -c, --change=[]     Apply specified Dockerfile instructions while importing the image

 URLs must start with `http` and point to a single file archive (.tar, .tar.gz, .tgz, .bzip, .tar.xz, or .txz) containing a root filesystem.
-If you would like to import from a local directory or archive, you can use the `-` parameter to take the data from `STDIN`.
+If you would like to import from a local directory or archive, you can use the `-` parameter to take the data from `STDIN` or use `file://` URL that points to a local file relative to the docker client.

 The `--change` option will apply `Dockerfile` instructions to the image that is created.